← Back to Ancher.ai

 ② 🗺️ Schema Map (30-second overview)

-📈 Point B — Practiced by nomadic herders, it reflects harmony between humans and nature.
+📈 Point B — Practiced for centuries by pastoral nomads, it reflects deep ties to nature and spiritual expression.

-📉 Point C — Modernization and cultural shifts threaten its intergenerational transmission.
+📉 Point C — Modernization and cultural shifts threaten its transmission among younger generations.

 ③ 🧩 Triple-Chunk Core